HactarCE/Nomic-Rules/README.md

 A player may edit a proposal they have submitted if that proposal is open for voting and has no votes cast by players other than its author.

+## Space exploration

+The galactic map is a grid of tiles known as sectors.
+The sector with coordinates (0, 0) is also known as the origin.

+## Orientation and description

+The galactic map is made up of grid, the tiles of which are tesselated regular hexagons with a point facing upwards.

+The position of a tile on the grid is decribed by its two-dimensional (x, y) coordinate such that the x-component extends to the right and the y-component extends downward and to the right.

 ## Actions

 Actions can be spent to effect changes to the game state.
 Actions may only be spent in a manner that is explicitly described in the game rules.